AuburnSounds/Dplug/README.md

   - PBR-style rendering lets you have a good visual quality with less disk space.
 If you don't use it, you don't pay for it.
   - No dealing with resource compilers: D can `import("filename.ext")` them
   - Easy to install and update
-  - Constant push to fight complexity and minimize LOC
+  - Constant push to fight complexity

 ### VST SDK